 Eligible prisoners who give informed consent will be randomized to receive, on release from custody, either a pack containing a single ‘rescue’ injection of naloxone or a control pack containing no naloxone.
 The trial is ‘double-blind’ prior to the participant’s release so that neither the participant nor prison staff will know the allocation until the participant opens his/her assigned pack after release.

 What are the principal questions to be addressed?

-Pilot trial: What happens to the Naloxone and the participants, in terms of heroin use and overdoses (witnessed or experienced) within 4 and 12 weeks after release?
-Do 75% of prisoners assigned to Naloxone carry it with them in the first 4 weeks after release?
+Pilot trial: What happens to the naloxone and the participants, in terms of heroin use and overdoses (witnessed or experienced) within 4 to 12 weeks after release?
+Do 75% of prisoners assigned to naloxone carry it with them in the first four weeks after release?
 Do prisons and prisoners participate in the numbers expected and required for the main trial?
 Do the N-ALIVE procedures work well logistically in the National Offender Management Service, or will they need to be changed for the main trial?
 If changes are necessary, what needs to be done?

 Why do the Pilot and Main trials need to be randomized?